ParentJA/taxi/README.md

 ## HTTP

-Even though we plan to use WebSockets for user-to-user communication, we will also use plain old HTTP requests to get the current state of our data.
+After a user logs in, she should be taken to a dashboard that displays an overview of her user-related data.
+Even though we plan to use WebSockets for user-to-user communication, we still have a use for run-of-the-mill HTTP requests.
+Users should be able to query the server for information about their past, present, and future trips.
+Up-to-date information is vital to understanding where the user has travelled from or for planning where she is travelling next.

-In our first test, we make sure our user can see all of the trips associated with his account.
-We will filter the trips based on the user's account later, but for now, let's allow any user to see all of the existing trips.
-Note that we are using a token to authenticate the user.
+Our HTTP-related tests capture these scenarios.
+First, let's add a feature to let a user view all of the trips associated with her account.
+As an initial step, we will allow a user to see all existing trips; later on in this tutorial, we will add better filtering.

 **trip/tests.py**